Celebrity Sports Fans Who Love Showing Support for Their Teams

 Obama spent many years living in Chicago, working as a community organizer in the South Side from the mid to late ‘80s before attending and eventually teaching at University of Chicago Law School.

 Obama is a real-deal sports fan, as he was often shown spending his Presidential downtime shooting hoops.
+He also took great pride in making his men’s and women’s NCAA Tournament basketball pool picks for ESPN.
 But for him to support Chi-Town’s “other” baseball team (sorry, Sox) is a breath of fresh air to the scorned White Sox.

 24. Billy Crystal – Los Angeles Clippers